bitlayer-org/BitVM-Research/README.md

 #### Transfer sats to the taproot address corresponding to the program

-When you meeting `Waiting till UTXO is detected at addr: tb1pqnvkahjv98sl9m28mpyhejx23jequp4ehvsy844yrd6au8q88hxquk3zxl`, you need to transfer some satoishs to this account.
+When you meet `Waiting till UTXO is detected at addr: tb1pqnvkahjv98sl9m28mpyhejx23jequp4ehvsy844yrd6au8q88hxquk3zxl`, you need to transfer some satoishs to this account.

 The consumption of each transaction is 250 Sats.